-Take the time to enjoy the best of Milford Sound with our leisurely Nature Cruise.
+Take the time to enjoy the best of Milford Sound with our leisurely Nature Cruise day tour.
 Exploring the length of the fiord you’ll learn about the history of the region and benefit from the knowledge of your specialist nature guide.
 Experience the cool spray of a waterfall as move in close to sheer rock faces or watch out for dolphins, seals and, in season, the rare Fiordland crested penguins.

-Our Nature Cruises have a flexible, extended itinerary that gives you plenty of time to enjoy the scenery and take in the highlights.
+Our Nature Cruises have a flexible, extended itinerary that gives you plenty of time to appreciate the scenery and take in the highlights.
 Our experienced skippers tailor the cruise to take into consideration weather and recent wildlife sightings, ensuring you’ll see the best that Milford Sound has to offer on the day.

 Informative, participative and relaxed, a Nature Cruise is the perfect way to experience what’s been called the “eighth wonder of the world”.

-The journey to Milford Sound is just as spectacular as the destination itself, whether you travel by road or by air.
+The journey to Milford Sound is just as remarkable as the destination itself, whether you arrive by road or by air.

-Milford Sound is around 5-6 hours (one-way) from Queenstown and around 3 hours from Te Anau by road.
+Milford Sound is around 5-6 hours (one-way) from Queenstown and around 3 hours from Te Anau.
 We have specially designed luxury coaches that can get you there from both these towns or if you prefer we can get you there on one of our scenic flights.
 You could also drive yourself to Milford.

 The best way to enjoy the Milford Road, one of the world’s finest alpine roads without having to worry about the often tricky driving conditions, is on one of our coaches.
 Our experienced drivers know all the right places to stop and take in the magnificent views of the Milford Road.
 Along the way, they will provide you with informative commentary about the region, its history and natural surroundings.

-Our flights and coaches connect with our cruises.
+Our flights and buses connect with our cruises.